magnusbig/fema_7_lifelines/README.md

       ###### Data wrangling  :
       1. Categorize business in to the FEMA life lines (to create a new column.)
       2. Model  risk as  "High" , "Medium" , "low" - for a given community.
+      3. Build dashboard to display distribution of  3 peices of information (risk of flooding , SVI , lifeline).